RUcket List: 15 Things To Do at Rutgers–New Brunswick Before You Graduate

 Cheer on the Scarlet Knights

-■ For Rutgers football, students can purchase discounted student season tickets or claim free tickets on a single game basis through the Scarlet Lottery.
-Admission to basketball and Olympic sports, which include soccer, field hockey, wrestling, track and field, cross country, tennis, gymnastics, swimming and diving, lacrosse, baseball, softball, golf, rowing, and volleyball, is free with a valid Rutgers–New Brunswick undergraduate student ID.
-Students can join the Rutgers Riot Squad, which gives students the opportunity to fully immerse themselves in the spirit of every event.
-The Riot Squad creates an exhilarating fan atmosphere and enhances school spirit.
+■ Students can purchase discounted Rutgers football season tickets or claim free tickets on a single-game basis through the Scarlet Lottery.
+Admission to basketball, soccer, field hockey, wrestling, track and field, cross country, tennis, gymnastics, swimming and diving, lacrosse, baseball, softball, golf, rowing, and volleyball is free with a valid Rutgers–New Brunswick undergraduate student ID.
+Students can join the Rutgers Riot Squad, which gives students the opportunity to fully immerse themselves in the spirt of every event.
+The Riot Squad creates an exhilarating fan atmosphere and enhances school spirt.

 Revel at Club Alex

 ■ Over the years, students have developed the habit of referring to Alexander Library in a tongue-in-cheek manner as a nightclub, especially while studying late into the night for finals.
 “Sorry, I can’t go out tonight,” they’d say, “I’m spending the night at Club Alex.”
-The Libraries and the Office of Student Life made this joke a reality and, to help students celebrate the completion of finals and as part of senior week celebrations, transformed the library’s reference room into a fully-functional nightclub featuring a DJ, dance floor, strobe mood lighting, and even a bar.
+The Libraries and the Office of Student Life made this joke a reality.
+To help students celebrate the completion of finals and as part of senior week celebrations, they transformed the library’s reference room into a fully-functional nightclub featuring a DJ, dance floor, strobe mood lighting, and even a bar.